ericyangyu/ericyangyu/README.md

 # Eric Yang Yu

-(just found out that profile readme's are a thing so here we go)
+Welcome to my github profile! (just found out that profile readme's are a thing so here we go)

 ## Who I Am